Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 class mechanics and abstracts laid down, the core functionality of the `RandomWalk` class must be encapsulated in the constructor and a public member function to drive the simulation forward.
-The minimal constructor will call a `private` member function `allocate` to perform the `Hybrid` allocations described above, then seed the random number gnererator state vectors on the CPU or, if applicable, on the GPU.
-Note that the code paths differ absed on whether the GPU mode is compiled, and that the GPU kernel launcher `initXoroshiro128p` will download the results from the GPU so that the CPU and GPU both have the same state vectors when the function returns.
+The minimal constructor will call a `private` member function `allocate` to perform the `Hybrid` allocations described above, then seed the random number generator state vectors on the CPU or, if applicable, on the GPU.
+Note that the code paths differ based on whether the GPU mode is compiled, and that the GPU kernel launcher `initXoroshiro128p` will download the results from the GPU so that the CPU and GPU both have the same state vectors when the function returns.
 Because `Hybrid` object data is initialized to zero, a single cycle of the public member function used to advance